Hey Arnold!: Production

 In 1994, Bartlett began work on the pilot episode of Hey Arnold!.
 A year later, the network decided to begin work on the series.
 The ten-minute pilot episode, titled Arnold, was shown in theaters on July 10, 1996, before Nickelodeon's first feature-length film, its adaptation of Harriet the Spy.
 Apart from the animation style, Nick's Arnold wears a sweater, with his plaid shirt untucked (resembling a kilt).
 Only Arnold's cap remains unchanged from his original clay-animation wardrobe.

 Hey Arnold! was Nickelodeon's first animated series to feature kids voiced by actual children instead of adults.
 As a result of this, many of the boy characters, including Arnold himself, were recast at least once throughout the show's run, due to the child actors reaching puberty.
 One notable exception to this was Jamil Walker Smith, the voice of Gerald.
 After Smith's voice changed, auditions for a new actor were held, but the crew felt none of them were suitable replacements.
-As a result, Smith was kept on as the voice of Gerald, whose voice subsequently changed in-universe with the episode Gerald's Tonsils.
+As a result, Smith was kept on as the voice of Gerald, whose voice subsequently changed in-universe with the episode "Gerald's Tonsils".
 This would last until The Jungle Movie, which featured Benjamin Flores Jr. as the voice of Gerald instead.

 Production of Hey Arnold! wrapped on December 7, 2001.
 A dispute over a second then-planned Hey Arnold! movie, The Jungle Movie, resulted in Bartlett leaving Nickelodeon.
 The last season's episodes were released over four years, beginning on March 4, 2000.
 The series aired its final episode, unannounced, on June 8, 2004.
 The Jungle Movie was eventually released as a television film on November 24, 2017.

 Broadcast

 United States

-Hey Arnold! originally aired on Nickelodeon in the United States from October 7, 1996, until June 8, 2004, with reruns until September 1, 2006.
-In 2002, Nicktoons Network began broadcasting the show, and aired reruns of Hey Arnold! until May 30, 2007, when the show was taken off its nightly schedule.
+Hey Arnold! originally aired on Nickelodeon in the United States from October 7, 1996, until June 8, 2004, with reruns until December 6, 2007.
+Nicktoons aired reruns of the series from May 1, 2002 to February 11, 2024.
 The show aired in reruns on the now-defunct Nick on CBS programming block for two years, from September 14, 2002, to September 4, 2004.

+Some of the episodes can now be viewed on the free app Pluto TV under the channel Nickelodeon's 90s Kids.

 International

 Hey Arnold! premiered on October 30, 1996, in the United Kingdom, originally on CITV.
-Hey Arnold! aired in reruns on Canadian Nickelodeon from September 5, 2011, to August 29, 2022.
+Hey Arnold! aired in reruns on Canadian Nickelodeon from January 10, 2010, to August 28, 2022.
 In 2017, the Kenya Film Classification Board banned Hey Arnold!, together with the cartoon series The Loud House, The Legend of Korra from Nickelodeon, Steven Universe, Clarence and Adventure Time from Cartoon Network, from being broadcast in Kenya.
 According to the Board, the reason was that these series were "glorifying homosexual behavior".